A person Writing With a Pen

 The SHL verbal reasoning test focuses on evaluating a candidate’s logical deduction and understanding skills.
 This assessment will require candidates to have a high level of critical thinking skills.
 Candidates who take this test will be given information and are only able to use the information given to answer questions.

 This test is commonly used by recruiters to assess potential candidates.
-Recruiters do this to ensure that the candidates that are hired have the required skills needed for the position that they have applied for.
+Recruiters do this to ensure that the candidates hired have the required skills needed for the position that they have applied for.

 More Verbal Reasoning Tests That Might Interest You: